One-X: Background and recording

+Composition and writing

 Adam Gontier wrote many of these songs during rehabilitation after developing an addiction to oxycodone.
 "Usually we all sit as a group, hanging out, working together, but here I was just alone, writing about how I felt," as Adam Gontier said in his docu-drama about his experience, Behind The Pain.
 Some of the material written on the album were influenced from his rehab stint, including the songs: "Animal I Have Become", "Pain" and "Over And Over".
 A lot of the lyrics were written in his journal, which Gontier used to document his life on the road and how he was feeling at the time as a way to vent out through music.
 Following his rehab stint, he rejoined the group and they settled at drummer Neil Sanderson's lake house and continued writing more songs for the album.
 Gontier said that the album was a lot more personal to him than their previous record.
 He wrote this album after feeling lonely and believed no one around him understood him, as well as how constant touring took a toll on him.
 While writing the album, Gontier was surprised to discover that the rest of his bandmates had experienced similar feelings of disenchantment and isolation from the road.
 This helped him come to terms with his feelings which ultimately helped the members come together more and complete work on the new record.
 Bassist Brad Walst explained how they wanted to take their time with the album and didn't want to have any time constraints that would "screw with our creativity."
 Guitarist Barry Stock stated that One-X is about, "feeling like a target, like you're standing alone in a crowd of people."
+He also highlighted how the music has "that little twist of hope at the end."

 Musically, most of the instrumental parts were written in the band's rehearsal space in Toronto, where each member had different ideas for songs that accumulated over the last few years of touring.
 Half the record was written in Toronto, while the other half was written in Northern Ontario.
 Gontier would record 10 to 15 takes of each song, and decide which had the best vocal performances out of those takes and decide which ones to use for the final production with Benson.
+On recording his parts, Sanderson said, "Sometimes we build from beginning to end.
+Some songs sound like one big crescendo.
+And sometimes I don't come in full force until half the song is over."